reinier/dotfiles/README.md

 - Dedicated CMD and SHIFT keys and [home row mods](https://precondition.github.io/home-row-mods) for all the mods
 - Easy sync between all my keyboards (but my main focus right now is the Totem, so other keymaps can be out of date)
 - Minimize pinky use on both sides for ergonomic reasons
-- No tap dances
+- No tap dances (can't get them to work comfortable)
 - Space without meh-key on hold is present on Extend layer to use when selection stuff in graphical editor or screenshot tool
 - Caps Word is a more convenient option compared to Capslock.
 After you typed a single word in all capital letters, the keyboard automatically returns to lowercase letters.
 - Minimal use of combos (currently two in use)
+- Lock layers with alternative right thumb key
 - Base layer is always available by tapping leader key position (when on base layer, hammerspoon will show the hammermenu so you know you are on the base layer)
 - A CCCV key (called `CP` on keymap) to suck something into the key by holding, and spitting it out by tapping.
 (CMD-C hold, CMD-V tap)

+### Todo's, needs and wants

 - I've tried working with a mouse layer, but it's not working for me right now.
 Will try again when absolutely comfortable with the current keymap.

-### Todo's, needs and wants

 - I can do a lot more on the Extend layer for Mouse + keyboard use.
 - Find a place for media controls and F keys.
 Probably need new layer.
 - Learn to get value out of a repeat key.
 Tried it once, didn't stick.
 Could replace the leader key on right thumb.